 - STEP 3.
-Submit a statement of up to 500 words (in place of the 1500 word statement requested on the application form) of your interests, career goals, experience, and achievements related to teaching and research, as well as your reasons for wishing to obtain a graduate degree from the Department of Evolution, Ecology, and Behavior.
+Submit a statement of 500 - 750 words (in place of the 1500 word statement requested on the application form) of your interests, career goals, experience, and achievements related to teaching and research, as well as your reasons for wishing to obtain a graduate degree from the Department of Evolution, Ecology, and Behavior.
 The statement should demonstrate an ability to organize and present information in proper English.
 It should be as specific as possible, especially if you have concrete ideas about the field of research you wish to enter.

 - STEP 4.
 At least three letters of reference should be submitted online from prior instructors or research supervisors who are most familiar with your scholarship and potential for research.